4 Types of Social Media Content That Provide the Most Value in 2019

 - Choose your colors, fonts and graphics carefully

-Some companies are using infographics in really interesting ways.
+Some companies are using such type of content in really interesting ways.
 ResumUp is a resume service that can create an infographic resume using your information.
 To illustrate the fact that they are thought leaders in the employment industry, they created an infographic about the 7 best cities to find a job.

 The colors are attractive, the information is presented clearly, and the information is something everyone who is seeking a job in the U.S. wants to know.